Rheumatoid Arthritis/Juvenile Rheumatoid Arthritis Caused by a Vaccine

 Influenza (flu) vaccine: A case study published by the American Society of Microbiology reports that a 3-year-old girl experienced a relapse of juvenile rheumatoid arthritis after receiving the influenza (flu) vaccine (Shimizu et. al, 2012).

-What are the Symptoms of Rheumatoid Arthritis in Adults and Children?
+Symptoms in Adults and Children

 - Tender joints

 - Warm joints

 - Joint stiffness that is typically worse in the mornings